List of districts in Khyber Pakhtunkhwa: 2017 to present

+List of the Districts by area, population, density, literacy rate etc.

-Below you will find a list of all 37 districts in the province of Khyber Pakhtunkhwa, along with the division it belongs to, the area of the district, the population and population density of the district, the average annual population growth rate of each district (between 1998 and 2017), and a map showing its location.
+Below you will find a list of all 38 districts in the province of Khyber Pakhtunkhwa, along with the division it belongs to, the area of the district, the population and population density of the district, the average annual population growth rate of each district (between 1998 and 2017), and a map showing its location.
 The districts are initially listed in alphabetical order, but they can be sorted in different ways by clicking the headers of the table.